tonmoydeb404/CRUD/README.md

 #

-## Envoice - CRUD Operation With JS
+## Invoice - CRUD Operation With JS

 this is vanilla JS project which one used in shop to list customer orders.
 I've used localstorage as a database. so now things you can do :